burakcanbz/Buyzy-career/README.md

 ---

 ## Admin Panel Features
-- Admin users can be directed to the login page of Dream Admin Panel to access the application with http://localhost:5000/dream-admin-panel path.
+- Admin users can be directed to the login page of Admin Panel to access the application with http://localhost:5000/admin-panel path.
 - Only users with **admin accounts** can access the application.
 - Role-based access control to ensure security.
 - Unauthorized access is strictly prevented.